DevExpress-Examples/XAF_how-to-store-file-attachments-in-the-file-system-instead-of-the-database/Readme.md

 ## See Also

 - [Working with links to files instead of storing their contents in the database](https://dennisgaravsky.blogspot.com/2012/10/working-with-links-to-files-instead-of.html)
-- [XAF - Store file attachments in Dropbox instead of the database](https://github.com/egarim/FileDataDropBox) (XPO) ([videos](https://www.youtube.com/watch?v=lVfUeDj9T7U) and [additional information](https://www.bitframeworks.com/devexpress-xaf-cloud-filedata-module/) on XAF Cloud FileData Module by BitFrameworks)
+- [XAF - Store file attachments in Dropbox instead of the database](https://github.com/egarim/FileDataDropBox) (XPO) ([videos](https://www.youtube.com/watch?v=lVfUeDj9T7U) on XAF Cloud FileData Module by BitFrameworks)
 - [FILESTREAM (SQL Server)](https://docs.microsoft.com/en-us/sql/relational-databases/blob/filestream-sql-server?view=sql-server-ver15)
 <!-- feedback -->
 ## Does this example address your development requirements/objectives?